LEADERSHIP Through the Years

 Brian Miller

-Through his service, Brian supported NeDA’s ability to adapt to changing community needs while staying grounded in its core mission of equity, education, and empowerment.
-His contributions remain part of the organization’s institutional memory and ongoing work to close the racial homeownership gap.
+Throughout his tenure, Brian helped position NeDA to adapt to changing economic and community conditions while remaining firmly grounded in its core mission of equity, education, and empowerment.
+His contributions continue to inform the organization’s work and remain part of NeDA’s institutional foundation as it advances efforts to close the racial homeownership gap and build generational wealth in the communities it serves.